aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 arn:aws:cloudformation:<region>>:<account_id>:stack/SecurePrivateAccessStack/abcd1234
 ```

-Once your stack is deployed, note the VPC Endpoint Service Id and the VPC Endpoint Service Name, as you'll need this in the following steps when you add the VPC Endpoint from the client VPC.
+Once your stack is deployed, note the `VPC Endpoint Service Id` and the `VPC Endpoint Service Name`, as you'll need these in the following steps when you add the `VPC Endpoint` from the client VPC.

-## Connect to your MSK Serverless from different VPC
+## Connect to your MSK Serverless from a different VPC

 ### Add a VPC endpoint in the client VPC

 You need to add a VPC Endpoint pointing to the Zilla Plus's VPC Endpoint Service in your client VPC.

 ```bash